DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 following examples:

--   YouTube is available in 70 different country-specific versions, including dedicated platforms for small countries such as Latvia and Yemen.
+-   YouTube is available in 70 different country-specific versions, including dedicated platforms for countries such as Latvia and Yemen.
 But it is blocked in China, Iran, Pakistan and Syria, among other countries, and is intermittently unavailable in Thailand, Turkey, Bangladesh and Morocco.